Helping designers find font pairings faster

 Roadmapping the plugin

 Claude helped me think through the roadmap and reasoning.
-I used it to outline steps, ask “why” questions, and anticipate edge cases, like Figma’s font API limitations and pairing logic challenges.
+I used it to outline development steps, anticipate edge cases like Figma's font API limitations, and stress-test my pairing logic before building anything.

 Development